BeratE/krypt-analyzer/README.md

 SQLite Version: 3.11.0

 ## Installation
-After installing all dependencies, clone the repository and start the Rails Server with
+After installing all dependencies, clone the repository, go to the application folder and start the rails server in the terminal with
 ```
 rails s
 ```